stronnag/mwptools/src/samples/radar_sim/README.md

 `mwp-inav-radar-sim` is a simulator for the MSP based inav-radar protocol.
 It simulates 4 aircraft, flying from central location, staying withing a defined range, with specified speed and altitude.
 The values for heading, speed and altitude have random perturbations applied during the simulation and 'fly' within a specified range of defined start point.

 `mwp-mavlink-traffic-sim` is a simulator for the  MAVLink TRAFFIC REPORT protocol.
 It behaves in a similar fashion.
+It may be used with an FC or the SITL to facilitate the generation of `MSP2_ADL_VEHICLE_LIST` messages.

 `sbs-player.rb` is a ruby script that replays CSV files in the SBS / `dump1090` format as a TCP server.